 Awakenings: impulses and threads in the art of Lionel DavisPOSTED ON: August 30, 2018 IN Mario Pissarra, On Artists, Word View

-This text first appeared on Davis’ artist page on asai.co.za in 2014
+[This text first appeared on Davis’ artist page on ASAI in 2014]

 Lionel Davis is a significant figure in South African art circles.
 Core elements of his personal biography are well known, and his contribution as an artist is integral to accounts of seminal art organisations such as the Community Arts Project, Vakalisa, and the Thupelo Workshop.
 His early history as a District Six resident and political prisoner has made him an invaluable resource for post apartheid heritage projects, such as the District Six and Robben Island Museums.
 An articulate, charismatic and sociable personality, Davis is popular and respected, with an active public life and media presence.

 Despite his prominent profile, Davis’s art has still to receive adequate attention from art historians, critics, and curators.
 For while many of his works have been published and exhibited since the 1980s, you will be hard pressed to find anything that can be described as a considered reflection on his art.
 The absence of a critical analysis of Davis’ art is partly due to his tendency to situate his practice as part of broader networks, as well as because of his decision to pursue employment from ngos, mostly as an educator, rather than to work full-time as an artist.
 Aged seventy-eight, and active since his late introduction to art making in 1977, Davis has held only one solo exhibition, and used it to feature recent work.
 The task of surveying his art as a body of images produced over forty years remains to be done, along with a proper assessment of his contribution and value as an artist.
 This short essay, along with the online galleries published by ASAI, aims to begin this process, one that will hopefully find fuller fruition with a retrospective exhibition that is in the early stages of being planned.